Reusing Overtrained Language Models Saturates Scaling: Introduction

 \section{Introduction}

-Large language models (LLMs) have recently shown astounding performance in various natural language processing tasks, reaching human-level capabilities in some cases \cite{achiam2023gpt,claude3,geminiteam2023gemini}.
+Large language models (LLMs) have recently shown astounding performance in various natural language processing tasks, reaching human-level capabilities in some cases \citep{achiam2023gpt,claude3,geminiteam2023gemini}.
 However, training/pretraining these models from scratch is computationally expensive and time-consuming, requiring weeks to months even with powerful GPU clusters.
-To address this challenge \emph{within the pretraining stage itself}, researchers have explored strategies for bootstrapping/reusing existing pretrained (base) models for various purposes.
+To address this challenge \emph{within the pretraining stage itself}, researchers have explored strategies for reusing existing pretrained (base) models for various purposes.
 These include strategies to learn with new pretraining data, or to increase the model size, without starting from scratch.
-We refer such strategies that pretrain a model in multiple stages collectively as \emph{bootstrapped pretraining}.
+Such strategies, which pretrain a model through multiple stages, are collectively referred to as \emph{model reuse} throughout this paper.

-More specifically, we are interested in bootstrapped pretraining strategies that (1) improve domain-specific performance through \emph{continual pretraining} (CPT) of the base model (see, e.g., \cite{ibrahim2024simple}); or (2) scale model capacity via \emph{model growth} techniques, which increase the model size reusing base model parameters to speed up training \cite{chen2015net2net}.
-These strategies have been shown to be promising at accelerating performance improvement of LLMs while reducing the computational cost compared to pretraining from scratch.
+More specifically, we are interested in strategies that (1) improve domain-specific performance through \emph{continual pretraining} (CPT) of the base model (see, e.g., \citet{ibrahim2024simple}); or (2) scale model capacity via \emph{model growth} techniques, which increase the model size reusing base model parameters to speed up training \citep{chen2015net2net}.
+These strategies have been shown to be promising at accelerating performance improvement of language models while reducing computational costs of pretraining from scratch.

-On the other hand, neural networks could lose plasticity after training for a long time, thereby reducing their ability to learn from new data effectively \cite{berariu2021study,ash2020warm,sodhani2020toward}.
-Grown models may also similarly suffer from bad initialization, resulting in ineffective utilization of their enlarged capacity.
-Hence, it is unclear if the second stage of pretraining can be effectively applied to models that are overtrained, or whether the scaling behavior remains consistent across different training stages and model sizes.
+On the other hand, {when a base model is overtrained, intuitively, its highly optimized parameters make effective exploration after capacity enlargement for model growth (or exploration with new data distribution for CPT) difficult, causing the second stage to learn slower.} This is closely related to the loss of plasticity for neural networks over changing tasks \citep{ash2020warm,sodhani2020toward,lyle2023understanding,lyle2024disentangling}.
+Hence, it is unclear if the second stage of pretraining can be effectively applied to language models that are overtrained.